deepfence/golang_deepfence_sdk_ts/client/docs/ControlsThreatIntelInfo.md

 `func (o *ControlsThreatIntelInfo) UnsetInternalIps()`

 UnsetInternalIps ensures that no value is present for InternalIps, not even an explicit nil
+### GetMalwareScannerRulesHash

+`func (o *ControlsThreatIntelInfo) GetMalwareScannerRulesHash() string`

+GetMalwareScannerRulesHash returns the MalwareScannerRulesHash field if non-nil, zero value otherwise.

+### GetMalwareScannerRulesHashOk

+`func (o *ControlsThreatIntelInfo) GetMalwareScannerRulesHashOk() (*string, bool)`

+GetMalwareScannerRulesHashOk returns a tuple with the MalwareScannerRulesHash field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMalwareScannerRulesHash

+`func (o *ControlsThreatIntelInfo) SetMalwareScannerRulesHash(v string)`

+SetMalwareScannerRulesHash sets MalwareScannerRulesHash field to given value.

+### GetMalwareScannerRulesUrl

+`func (o *ControlsThreatIntelInfo) GetMalwareScannerRulesUrl() string`

+GetMalwareScannerRulesUrl returns the MalwareScannerRulesUrl field if non-nil, zero value otherwise.

+### GetMalwareScannerRulesUrlOk

+`func (o *ControlsThreatIntelInfo) GetMalwareScannerRulesUrlOk() (*string, bool)`

+GetMalwareScannerRulesUrlOk returns a tuple with the MalwareScannerRulesUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMalwareScannerRulesUrl

+`func (o *ControlsThreatIntelInfo) SetMalwareScannerRulesUrl(v string)`

+SetMalwareScannerRulesUrl sets MalwareScannerRulesUrl field to given value.

 ### GetNetworkAlertRulesUrl

 `func (o *ControlsThreatIntelInfo) GetNetworkAlertRulesUrl() string`